 Then there’s Dr. Manhattan.
 Once a physicist working on the U.S. government’s nuclear program, he’s now the only superhero with actual superpowers, and, naturally, he was co-opted by the government as soon as he turned.
 And why wouldn’t he be?
 His powers are nothing less than godlike.
 The guy can teleport, reconstitute matter, replicate himself, create life forms, perceive time on several dimensions, you name it.

 His powers are such that he reshapes the geopolitical landscape of the late 20th century.
 Impervious to nearly any countermeasure, Dr. Manhattan is the consummate nuclear deterrent to the Soviet Union.
-Yet the Cold War continues all the same.
+Yet the Cold War continues all the same, in a not-so-subtle nod by Moore to illustrate the folly of brinksmanship.
 The presence of a superweapon didn’t ease tensions between the United States and the Soviet Union – it aggravated them.
 Small things changed, of course.
 The Soviet invasion of Afghanistan was delayed by a few years, the United States won the Vietnam War (thanks to the good doctor’s intervention), and Richard Nixon remained president well into the 1980s.
 But for the most part, the Cold War transpired in the Watchmen’s world much as it did in our own: marked by distrust, clouded in uncertainty and steeped in paranoia.

 Indeed, paranoia pops off the pages of Watchmen as clearly as the colors of the illustrations.
 The prospect of nuclear annihilation alone would be enough to make the characters look over their shoulders, but the sense of impending doom is compounded by the fact that an unknown killer is taking out masked vigilantes, forcing them to confront their mortality from multiple directions.
 And as they do, it becomes clearer and clearer to them that trust is ephemeral, morality is relative, good guys are not always good, bad guys are not always bad, and rarely are there happy endings in a world of gray areas.